Mold and Gut Health: Watch Out for Harmful Mycotoxins

 Because of how common mold is in our environment, chances are you have been exposed at some point in your life.
 Keep reading to learn how your gut microbiome plays a role in keeping you healthy.

 Your gut microbiome: bacteria, viruses, and…fungi?
-Meet your mycobiome!
+Meet your mycobiome

 So, we've talked about bad mold exposure, what about good fungi?
 Are there any fungi that are supposed to be in your gut?
 The answer is yes!
 This little-known microbial community is sometimes referred to as the “mycobiome.”
 In most cases, this group of fungal species makes up less than 1% of your microbiome and often doesn’t show up on a shotgun metagenomics test because the individual species may make up such a small fraction of your sample.
-This may sound scary, but at low levels, most fungal species can actually coexist with the rest of your microbiome without causing any harm.
+This may sound scary, but at low levels, most fungal species can coexist with the rest of your microbiome without causing any harm.

 Researchers have made efforts to understand what fungal species populate a healthy gut during the first months of life.
 Here’s what they’ve found: